chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 This fingerprint uniquely identifies the server's cryptographic key.
 When we try to connect again, SSH compares the current fingerprint with the stored one and if they don't match, we get this warning.

-Normally, this would be a concern, and on a production machine we would better ask the system administrator whether things are fine, but since this is a virtual machine we are connecting to, and it is pretty common for servers to be rebuilt/reinstalled in VM environments, we can safely proceed issuing the command the warning above suggests:
+Normally, this would be a concern, and on a production machine we would better ask the system administrator whether things are fine, but since this is a virtual machine we are connecting to, and it is pretty common for servers to be rebuilt/reinstalled in VM environments, we can safely proceed issuing the command the warning above suggests; this command removes the old fingerprint of silverplatter.thm from the known_hosts file:

 ```
 ┌──(kali㉿kali)-[/tmp]